Looking for Christmas gifts for the toddler boy in your life? This gift guide is perfect for 2 and 3-year-old boys! All toddler-tested and approved!

-Oh my word, little boys have to be some of the most crazy, energetic and lovable beings in of all God’s creation.
-My twin boys are 2 and a half now, and they alternate between melting my heart, cracking me up, and driving me stark-raving mad.
+Oh my word, little boys have to be some of the craziest, most energetic and lovable beings in of all God’s creation.
+My twin boys are 3 and a half now, and they alternate between melting my heart, cracking me up, and driving me stark-raving mad.
 But they are my boys, and they have my heart.
 Always will.

 Boys are pretty simple, right?
 But we knew that about the male gender anyway, didn’t we? 😉

 These toys are ALL fan favorites of my boys.
-These are the ones that come out and stay out all day.
+These are the ones that come out and stay out all day and have been on their playlist during both 2 and 3 years old.
 Many of them we stumbled upon by accident – in the church nursery, at a friend’s house, hand-me-downs – but once I observed my boys playing with them, I knew they were keepers!
-These are all perfect gifts for the ‘all boy’ toddler!
+These are all perfect gifts for the ‘all boy’ little guy!

-Gift Guide for Toddler Boys, Ages 2 & 3
+Gift Guide for Little Boys, Ages 2 -4

 After a long car trip from NY to NJ to see my old college friends and forcing my little guys to skip their naps, this toy was worth its weight in GOLD!
 My friend’s son had outgrown this and she pulled this out for my boys.
 They played with it All.
 Day.
 Long.
 I’m not kidding.
 For HOURS!
 I was over the moon when she gave it to us!
 This comes out every day.

 I originally thought my boys wouldn’t be into something like this, but thank you, church nursery!
 The boys love it!
-Seriously, what could be wrong with something where doors open and close and you can take thing in and out (and in and out – and in and out)?
-They love tooling around in the kitchen in real life, and this toy kitchen gives them lots of fun play time.
+Seriously, what could be wrong with something where doors open and close and you can take things in and out (and in and out – and in and out)?
+They love tooling around in the kitchen in real life, and this toy kitchen gives them lots of fun playtime.

 This was a hand-me-down from my sister, and the boys love this one so much.
 They test out their tools and ‘fix’ everything in sight, and, oh my goodness, the hammers.
 But I don’t have to tell you how noisy life with boys is!